Tramadol vs Oxycodone

 Tramadol

 Tramadol is available as a tablet in immediate-release and extended-release forms.
-The standard dosage is 50 mg every 4 to 6 hours, with 400 mg as the maximum daily dose.
+The standard dosage is 50 to 100 mg every 4 to 6 hours, with 400 mg as the maximum daily dose.
+The maximum daily dose is decreased for elderly patients.

 Oxycodone